 flash?
 I don’t want shadows or red-eye in the Church or reception!

-6) How do you handle “blinkers” or “squinters”?
+7) Do you know how to handle “blinkers” or “squinters”?

 NOTE: Some photographers may say they retouch, but look at close-ups of the bride and groom specifically.
 Are their pores deep, dark, and harsh?
 Do they have dark bags under their eyes…I call them “laugh bags”?
 Yellow teeth?
 Blemishes?
 Stretch marks?
 Red Eyes?
 Harsh shadows or strong orange or yellow casts in the inside shots?
 Are the images STRAIGHT or crooked?
 Glasses glare?
 And so on.
 Ask yourself “AM I OK WITH THAT?”